Ahmad-Hazrati/django-event/README.md

 # Social Fun

-This project is designed and developed to create a better user experience for the users / members of a community.
-The users has the ability to register and login to the site and view the events posted by the admin / community responsible person.
-The users are also able to register to events, like and comment on an event, edit and delete their comments.
+This project is designed and developed to create a better user experience for the users/members of a community.
+The users have the ability to register and log in to the site and view the events posted by the admin/community responsible person.
+The users are also able to register to events, like and comment on an event, and edit and delete their comments.
 The functionality of category & profile pages and search bar are also added for user convenience and better user experience.

 The website is created for real-life situations but embedded with fictitious data for checking purpose.
 The site is showcasing Python (Django framework), JavaScript, HTML, CSS, Bootstrap, PostgreSQL database, Herokuapp and Gitpod for Project Portfolio 4.